spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Content design comments
 - Table has no caption.
-- The table is being used as a diagram (for example, there's not a consistent number of columns, there are no useful column headings.)
+- In the first row, a `th` element with `colspan` set to span all the columns is being used as a title for the table.
+This should be replaced with proper column headings.
+- In the second row, a `td` element with `colspan` set to span all the columns is being used for a banner image.
+This image should be pulled out of the table.
 - Also, color coding will not be picked up in the html-to-text transform.

 #### Lists